Santihago/web/content/publication/2020-nbr/index.md

 ---

 {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Tiis article is available in open access.
+Click the *PDF* button above to read it.
 {{% /callout %}}

-Supplementary notes can be added here, including [code and math](https://sourcethemes.com/academic/docs/writing-markdown-latex/).